snowplow/snowplowanalytics.com/_posts/2018-08-15-snowplow-sql-runner-0.7.0-released/index.md

 Note that with the `-fillTemplates` flag, no SQL will actually be executed.

-<h2 id="consul-only-for-lock">4.
-Using Consul only for locking</h2>

-The new `-consulOnlyForLock` flag lets you run local playbooks, while using Consul for locking.

-<h2 id="other-changes">5.
+<h2 id="other-changes">4.
 Other changes</h2>

 This release brings a whole host of other updates:

+* The new `-consulOnlyForLock` flag lets you run local playbooks, while using Consul for locking.
 * A random number templating function has been added - use `randomInt` in your SQL templates.
 Thanks to community member [Tobi][tclass] for contributing this feature!
-* SQL Runner now returns a dedicated exit code (8) if no queries are found to be run
+* SQL Runner now returns a dedicated exit code (8) if no queries are found to be run.
-* During dry run, SQL Runner will now attempt to connect to targets, printing corresponding `SUCCESS` and `ERROR` messages to the terminal
+* During dry run, SQL Runner will now attempt to connect to targets, printing corresponding `SUCCESS` and `ERROR` messages to the terminal.
-* Our Snowflake target configuration now lets you specify `us-west` as the region variable for the default Snowflake region (previously this would error)
+* Our Snowflake target configuration now lets you specify `us-west` as the region variable for the default Snowflake region (previously this would error).
-* Use of godep has been replaced with dep
+* Use of godep has been replaced with dep.

-<h2 id="upgrading">6.
+<h2 id="upgrading">5.
 Upgrading</h2>

 SQL Runner 0.7.0 is available as a standalone binary for 64-bit Linux, Windows and macOS on Bintray.
 Download them as follows: